home > Main Operations > Ratemaking

 3. Workflow of Calculation and Provision of Rates

-The GIROJ produces insurance statistics based on large quantities of data reported by its members.
+GIROJ produces insurance statistics based on large quantities of data reported by its members.

-The GIROJ calculates rates using the insurance statistics produced.
+GIROJ calculates rates using the insurance statistics produced.

-The GIROJ calculates rates using a statistical method based on historical data for types of insurance for which sufficient contract data and payment data can be obtained (voluntary automobile insurance, CALI, personal accident insurance).
+GIROJ calculates rates using a statistical method based on historical data for types of insurance for which sufficient contract data and payment data can be obtained (voluntary automobile insurance, CALI, personal accident insurance).

-In addition to the statistical method, the GIROJ uses an engineering approach based on natural hazard risk models* for fire insurance that covers natural disasters (windstorms, floods and earthquakes among others) for which the frequency of payments is low and sufficient data cannot be obtained.
+In addition to the statistical method, GIROJ uses an engineering approach based on natural hazard risk models* for fire insurance that covers natural disasters (windstorms, floods and earthquakes among others) for which the frequency of payments is low and sufficient data cannot be obtained.

-The GIROJ files the calculated rates with the Commissioner of the FSA and provides them to members promptly.
+GIROJ files the calculated rates with the Commissioner of the FSA and provides them to members promptly.

-The GIROJ makes a public announcement of Standard Full Rates and necessary matters.
+GIROJ makes a public announcement of Standard Full Rates and necessary matters.

 When accepting the filing of Reference Loss Cost Rates or Standard Full Rates, the Commissioner of the FSA examines whether the rates comply with the three principles of premium rates under the Act on Non-Life Insurance Rating Organizations (in addition, the principle of no loss and no profit for Standard Full Rates for CALI)**.

-After the FSA’s examination, the GIROJ informs members of the rates promptly so that they can calculate their own premium rates based on the Reference Loss Cost Rates or Standard Full Rates.
+After the FSA’s examination, GIROJ informs members of the rates promptly so that they can calculate their own premium rates based on the Reference Loss Cost Rates or Standard Full Rates.

 It may turn out that the Reference Loss Cost Rates and Standard Full Rates have deviated from the actual risks due to changes in social environment and other reasons.

-In order to maintain the rates at an appropriate level, the GIROJ verifies the rates every year, reports the results of the verification to the Commissioner of the FSA, and also revises the rates when it is deemed necessary based on the results
+In order to maintain the rates at an appropriate level, GIROJ verifies the rates every year, reports the results of the verification to the Commissioner of the FSA, and also revises the rates when it is deemed necessary based on the results

-* The GIROJ has created risk models backed by the latest research outcomes and historical insurance data, making full use of its resources.
-Based on the models, the GIROJ can accurately project claims to be paid.
+* GIROJ has created risk models backed by the latest research outcomes and historical insurance data, making full use of its resources.
+Based on the models, GIROJ can accurately project claims to be paid.

 ** In the examination of the filed Standard Full Rates for CALI, the Commissioner of the FSA shall obtain the consent of the Minister of Land, Infrastructure, Transport and Tourism and receive a report from the CALI Council, an advisory body of the FSA.